rymend/MSFTImagineArchive/400 - Image Classification with MMLSpark/1 - Ingest/readme.md

 	_Opening the database_

 1. Click **Data explorer** in the menu on the left.
-Then click **Login** at the top of the blade, enter the user name and password you specified in Exercise 1, Step 3, and click **OK** to log in to the database.
+Then click **Login** at the top of the blade, select **SQL server authentication** as the authenitcation type, enter the user name and password you specified in Exercise 1, and click **OK** to log in to the database.

 	![Logging in to the database](Images/login-to-database.png)